sultan8/sultan8.github.io/_projects/4_project.md

 category: work
 ---

-Every project has a beautiful feature showcase page.
-It's easy to include images in a flexible 3-column grid format.
-Make your photos 1/3, 2/3, or full width.

-To give your project a background in the portfolio page, just add the img tag to the front matter like so:

-    ---
-    layout: page this needs to be edited and changed
-    title: project
-    description: a project with a background image.
-    img: /assets/img/12.jpg
-    [mike's notes]: this is where you need to change the file. this is located in **/_projects/4_project.md**
-    ---
+Second language speakers of a language produce sound segments differently from native speakers.
+This doesn't necessarily pose a challenge to the untrained native listener unless the speaker produces the words that do not fall within native listener expectations.
+One way to illustrate how an accent might be challenging to what native listeners expect is to visualise the differences.

+In this project we compared the production of stop consonants ("d" and "t) in word-final contexts (e.g. bat and bad) of native and non-native speakers.

 <div style="padding-bottom:56.25%; position:relative; display:block; width: 100%">
-<iframe width="100%" height="100%" frameborder="0" scrolling="no" src="//plotly.com/~sultan8/3.embed" frameborder="
-0" allowfullscreen="" style="position:absolute; top:0; left:0"></iframe>
+<iframe width="100%" height="100%" frameborder="0" scrolling="no" src="/assets/plotly/3d_en.html" frameborder="0" allowfullscreen="" style="position:absolute; top:0; left:0"></iframe>
 </div>